-Of particular importance is the cross-border conservation easement template American Friends developed to address both Canadian and US requirements.
+Of particular importance is the cross-border conservation easement template American Friends of Canadian Conservation developed to address both Canadian and US requirements.
 We have completed conservation easement transactions in British Columbia, Ontario and Nova Scotia.
 However, we create a customized document appropriate for each property and the donors’ interests and circumstances.

 Contact us by email at email@example.com.
 In Canada, contact us at (250) 688-1508 or in the United States, contact us at (360) 515-7171 to discuss a land protection project and obtain template documents.